-Summary of FY15 First Quarter and FY 15 Budget Status
+Summary of FY15 Second Quarter and FY 15 Budget Status

-In summary, at the end of the 1st quarter, the financial outlook for the remaining FY15 appears to be on track.
-In total, revenues and expenditures are generally meeting expectations.
-The City continues to make timely pension contributions and healthcare premium payment for both active employees and retirees.
-(Attachment A: Summary and Revenue & Expense Report 1st Quarter FY15)
+In summary, at the end of the 2nd quarter, the financial outlook for FY15 appears to be on track.
+In total, revenues and expenditures are generally meeting expectations, with the exception of expenditures for staffing costs within police and fire departments.
+The City continues to make timely pension contributions and healthcare premium payment for both active employees and retirees (Attachment A: Summary and Revenue & Expense Report 2nd Quarter FY15.)